Does Couples Therapy Work?

 Couples therapy is hard work.
 A colleague of mine once said, "Individual therapy is like going to a personal trainer but couples therapy is like going to the dentist."
 A lot of couples come into therapy and realize, oh crap, we're going to have to have difficult conversations and be vulnerable with each other in a way we haven't before.
 It can get intense.
-But I think there is value to the intensity, versus the silent stretches of nothing that happen when you aren't talking about the real things getting between you.
+But I think there is value to the intensity and trying to have a different conversation than the frustrating cycle that you both may be getting stuck in.

 "BUT WESLEY …"